stat545ubc-2025/mini-data-analysis-Wangchen-Xu/mini-project-2.md

 For question1: When the release year updates, the game’s price tend to rise.
-For question 2: Most of the games have a discount rate of 0.5, which is common in the real world.
+For question 2: Most of the games have a discount rate of 0.5, which is make sense in the real world.
 For question 3: Original and discount prices do move together, which can be clearly seen in q3_plot.
-For question 4: We can see prices are expensive in achievement level (51-100).
+For question 4: We can see prices are extremely expensive in achievement level (51-100).
+I’ve investigated my data a bit more, question 4 yields interesting result, I haven’t noticed before that there are any relationship between the achievements of game and their prices.

 <!----------------------------------------------------------------------------->